khamerling-potts/python-p3-final-project/README.md

 `add_site()` prompts the user for site details and creates a new site in the database.

-`find_site_by_name()` calls another function to search sites based on the user's inputted name.
+`find_site_by_name()` prompts the user for a name and calls a class method to searh the database for that site.

-`project_sites_menu()` displays a menu when viewing the projects associated with a site.
+`site_projects(site)` calls helper functions to display a menu of options and print the projects associated with the given site.
+Prompts the user for follow-up input.

 --

-`investigators(site=None, project=None)` prompts users for choices that trigger other functions involving investigators, after all investigators are rendered in the terminal.
-Investigators are displayed based on whether we are viewing them from within a site, project, or the full investigator list.
+`investigators(site=None, project=None)` prompts users for choices that trigger other functions involving investigators, after all investigators are displayed in the terminal.
+Investigators are displayed based on whether one is viewing them from within a site, project, or the full investigator list.

-`investigators_menu()` displays the details for an investigator and prompts the user for follow-up input, passing those values to other functions.
+`investigators_menu()` displays a menu of options when the user is viewing a list of investigators.

 `investigator_details()` displays the details for an investigator and prompts the user for follow-up input, passing those values to other functions.

 `investigator_details_menu()` displays a menu of options when the user is viewing one investigator.

-`list_investigators(investigators)` prints a formatted list of investigators provided as a parameter
+`list_investigators(investigators)` prints a formatted list of investigators provided as a parameter.

-`add_investigator(site=None, project=None)` prompts the user for investigator details and creates a new investigator in the database. `site` and `project` parameters helps determine whether to add the investigator to a given site or project, or whether the user needs to supply both.
+`add_investigator(site=None, project=None)` prompts the user for investigator details and creates a new investigator in the database. `site` and `project` parameters help determine whether to add the investigator to a given site or project, or whether the user needs to supply both.

+`update_investigator(investigator)` prompts the user for new investigator details and persists those changes to the database.

+`find_investigator_by_name()` prompts the user for a name and calls a class method to searh the database for that investigator.

+--

+`all_projects()` prompts users for choices that trigger other functions involving projects, after all projects are displayed in the terminal.

+`all_projects_menu()` displays a menu of options when the user is viewing a list of all projects.

+`project_details()` displays the details for a project and prompts the user for follow-up input, passing those values to other functions.

+`project_details_menu()` displays a menu of options when the user is viewing one project.

+`list_projects(projects)` prints a formatted list of projects provided as a parameter.

+`add_project()` prompts the user for project details and creates a new project in the database.

+`find_project_by_title()` prompts the user for a title and calls a class method to search the database for that project.

+`project_sites(project)` calls helper functions to display a menu of options and print a project's sites.
+Prompts the user for follow-up input.

+--

+`projects_sites_menu()` displays a menu of options when viewing the Sites/Projects many-to-many relationship (projects associated with a site or sites associated with a project).